-Phase 1: Configuring Your Master MultiVOIP
+Configuring Your Host MultiVOIP

 The following software loading procedure does not provide every screen or option in the loading process.
-The assumption is that a technical person is doing the installation and that a thorough knowledge of Windows and the software loading process is understood.
-Additional information on the MultiVOIP software is provided in the User Guide supplied with your MultiVOIP.
+The assumption is that a technical person with a thorough knowledge of Windows and the software loading process is doing the installation.

-If you are installing a MultiVOIP behind a firewall, you need to add the following UDP ports to your firewall.
+If you are installing a MultiVOIP behind a firewall, add the following UDP ports to your firewall.